Guide to Malapascua, Philippines

 Grab a Cocktail on the Bounty Beachfront

 The bounty beachfront is the most lively part of Malapascua.
-It’s basically the first beach that you’ll see upon arriving on the island.
 It is the Island’s main beach and is therefore probably the most commercialized with a lot of hotels, restaurants, and dive shops.

 beach Malapascua, Philippines